publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= [4.2.1] - 04 Sep 2023 =

+* Feature: Allow users to re-order Author Boxes fields, #1441
+* Feature: Allow user to control the order of fields in the "Author Profile" via "Author Fields" Drag and Drop, #1463
+* Update: Hook into the action to flush cache when authors are saved, #1270
+* Update: Update instance of 'Author: %s' to use wordpress translation, #1235
+* Fixed: Fix ppma_edit_own_profile capability missing for required role, #1443
+* Update: Add rel="nofollow" to links in Author Boxes, #1249
+* Feature: Extend Search Box to all layouts, #1262
+* Fixed: Additional Rank math Integration conflict, #1434
+* Update: Remove custom names for each Author Fields label, #1289
+* Fixed: Author box Avatar Border Radius not reflecting when set to "0", #1432
+* Update: Improve message for mapping authors, #1131
+* Fixed: WYSIWYG Fields line breaks not working, #1444
+* Fixed: Compatibility with Admin Menu Editor, #1247
+* Fixed: [publishpress_authors_list] shortcode issue, #1448
+* Fixed: Authors data shortcode separator does not having space, #1445

 = [4.2.0] - 16 Aug 2023 =

 * Changed: Replaced Pimple library with a prefixed version of the library to avoid conflicts with other plugins;